Convergence of spherical averages for actions of Fuchsian Groups: Introduction

 This new coding is constructed using a variant of the coding introduced by Matthew Wroten~\cite{Wroten}, see also a related idea in~\cite{FlPlot} and~\cite{Ser-Zeeman}.
-Wroten's idea is to code all possible representations of a group element as a shortest word simultaneously.
-Then the set of all possible paths in the Markov chain can be inverted.
+Wroten's idea is to encode all possible representations of a group element as a shortest word simultaneously.
+This involves assigning states to all possible ways of building up shortest words step by step.
+The set of states together with allowed transitions defines a Markov chain with the property that the transition rules, that is the set of all admissible paths, can be inverted.
+From this we construct an associated Markov operator with the required symmetry condition on its adjoint, and then derive a suitably modified version of the convergence theorem in~\cite{Buf-Annals}.

 It would be interesting to obtain a similar coding for a more general hyperbolic groups.
-In particular, it is not clear to us how to invert paths in the classical Cannon---Gromov coding \cite{Cannon,Gromov}.
+In particular, it is not clear to us how to invert paths in the classical Cannon--Gromov coding \cite{Cannon,Gromov}.

-We now briefly describe Wroten's approach in our setting.
-Every shortest word in the Fuchsian group $G$ corresponds to a shortest path in the Cayley graph of $G$ relative to $G_0$.
-This graph is embedded in $\DD$ by sending $g \in G$ to $gO \in \DD$, where $O$ is some fixed base point in $\Int \R$.
+To explain the ideas in a bit more detail, let us briefly describe Wroten's approach in our setting.
+Every shortest word in the Fuchsian group $G$ corresponds to a shortest path in the Cayley graph of $G$ relative to the given generators $G_0$.
+This graph is embedded in~$\DD$ by sending $g \in G$ to $gO \in \DD$, where $O$ is some fixed base point in $\Int \R$.
 Vertices $gO, hO$ are joined by an edge if and only if $g^{-1}h \in G_0$.
-If $\beta$ is a shortest path in the Cayley graph, we refer to the sequence of regions traversed by the edges of $\beta$ also as a shortest path.
+If $\beta$ is a shortest path in the Cayley graph, we refer to the sequence of domains traversed by the edges of $\beta$ also as a shortest path.
 If $g \in G$ then the \emph{thickened path} $[g]$ associated to $g$ is by definition the collection of all those $h\R, h \in G$ which are traversed by some shortest path from $\R$ to $g\R$.
-Every domain $h\R\in [g]$ is endowed with its \emph{index}, which equals the distance in the Cayley graph from $\R$ to $h\R$.
-The set of all domains with index $k$ we will refer to as the \emph{level} of $[g]$ and denote by $[g]_k$.
+Every domain $h\R\in [g]$ is endowed with an \emph{index}, which equals the distance in the Cayley graph from $\R$ to $h\R$.
+The set of all domains with index $k$ we will refer to as a \emph{level} of $[g]$ and denote by $[g]_k$.